xenomorpheus/WizardsRod/README.rst

-     Wizard's Staff
+     Wizard's Rod

 A collection of drivers for equipment connected to a Raspberry Pi.

-The long term aim is to make a fun project styled on a wizard's staff.
+The long term aim is to make a fun project styled on a wizard's rod.

 Developer